CarpdiemLiang/style_transfer/README.md

 /salience_model/model.ckpt-200.data-00000-of-00001: https://drive.google.com/open?id=1u8gW2Oj8lZ_Cxqg561lQR9ioDaK64LwX<br/>

 ### Structure:
-/baroque                         -- Store the checkpoints for baroque style translation<br/>
+./cycle_gan_unet/baroque                         -- Store the checkpoints for baroque style translation<br/>
-/ukiyo_e                             -- Store the checkpoints for ukiyo_e style translation<br/>
+./cycle_gan_unet/ukiyo_e                             -- Store the checkpoints for ukiyo_e style translation<br/>
-/meta_grapsh                         -- Store the information of the salient objective detection model<br/>
+./cycle_gan_unet/meta_grapsh                         -- Store the information of the salient objective detection model<br/>
-/salience_model                      -- Store the checkpoints for salient objective detection model<br/>
+./cycle_gan_unet/salience_model                      -- Store the checkpoints for salient objective detection model<br/>
-demo.ipynb                           -- This notebook is used for demo, you can choose the image youo want by changing the index of "val_set"<br/>
+./cycle_gan_unetdemo.ipynb                           -- This notebook is used for demo, you can choose the image youo want by changing the index of "val_set"<br/>
-cycle_gan_unet                       -- This notebook is the main function of the model<br/>
+./cycle_gan_unetcycle_gan_unet                       -- This notebook is the main function of the model<br/>
-nntools.py                           -- This .py file abstract the status manager and realize the training process of the model<br/>
+./cycle_gan_unetnntools.py                           -- This .py file abstract the status manager and realize the training process of the model<br/>
-util.py                              -- This .py file is used to realize the image pool called by nntools.py<br/>
+./cycle_gan_unetutil.py                              -- This .py file is used to realize the image pool called by nntools.py<br/>
-inference.py                         -- This .py file is used to run the pretrained salient objective detection model<br/>
+./cycle_gan_unetinference.py                         -- This .py file is used to run the pretrained salient objective detection model<br/>
-.pkl                                 -- All the pickle files are used to store the images<br/>
+./cycle_gan_unet.pkl                                 -- All the pickle files are used to store the images<br/>

 ### Usage:
 Directly run the demo.ipynb notebook.
 You can see the original image and the transferred image.<br/>